One week in the Dolomites with my two oldest friends

 The moments before we reached our goal I started to feel exuberant joy and I can’t really explain why that was.
 It might have been because of the exhausting hike and overwhelmingly beautiful scenery and the feeling of being free.
 But even now, while writing these lines I can recall parts of the feelings of joy that I had in that moment.
 On the whole way up to the lake we only passed 3 other hikers that were on their way back and just a minute after we arrived at the lake we were on our own.
 There was no one but us for the next hour.

 Let’s be honest we haven’t been the first to be there and the lake has been photographed a million times.
 But although knowing that, the whole event was something special for me.
 It might be because the lake was frozen, it might be because we were on our own or it might be because the lake has enough beauty for a million people plus us.
 It’s probably because all of that.
 We made some shots, also including the obvious hero shots and enjoyed the view for a while.

 With only 1 hour of light left we decided to go back, as the way down would be far more dangerous in the dark.
 We needed about 1 ½ hour for the way back to our car.
 Tired but happy having witnessed something very special we drove back to Cimolais for the last time.

-Friday was our last day in the dolomites and we had two destinations left.
-Actually we had planned to visit Seceda, but as the only Refugio was fully booked we decided to leave Seceda for another trip to the dolomites.
+Friday was our last day in the Dolomites and we had two destinations left.
+Actually we had planned to visit Seceda, but as the only Refugio was fully booked we decided to leave Seceda for another trip to the Dolomites.

 Early in the afternoon we packed our bags and drove back to Germany.
-On our way we accidently passed the Lago di Landro.
+On our way we accidentally passed the Lago di Landro.
 Of course we stopped by and gave it another photo session.